no1pain/react-native-learn-platform/README.md

 A modern mobile application built with React Native and Expo that provides an interactive learning experience.
 Users can browse courses, track their progress, and engage with educational content.

+## 📖 About

+Welcome to our Learning Platform - your gateway to knowledge!
+This platform offers:

+- **Free Courses**: Access a wide range of free educational content across various topics
+- **Premium Content**: Unlock premium courses with advanced features and in-depth material
+- **Interactive Learning**: Engage with course materials through quizzes and practical exercises
+- **Progress Tracking**: Monitor your learning journey with detailed progress analytics
+- **Personalized Experience**: Get course recommendations based on your interests and skill level
+- **Community Features**: Connect with other learners and share your experiences

+Whether you're a beginner looking to learn new skills or an expert wanting to deepen your knowledge, our platform has something for everyone.
+Browse through categories like Programming, Design, Business, and more!

 ## 🚀 Features

 - 📱 Cross-platform (iOS & Android) support